DiaLeor/linear-regression/README.txt

 -- intro-1.R
     - Motivating Example: Moneyball - a brief history of statistics in baseball

-    - Baseball Basics -
+    - Baseball Basics - the basics of baseball

-    -
+    - Bases on Balls or Stolen Bases? -

+-- HRs-wins.png
+- Scatter plot of the relationship between home runs and wins

+-- SBs-wins.png
+- Scatter plot of the relationship between stolen bases and wins

+-- BBs-wins.png
+- Scatter plot of the relationship between bases on balls and wins